je3wan/AppImageInstaller/README.md

 A simple python script to install AppImages:)

 How to use:
+Before Starting, make sure the AppImage is marked as executable.

 1. Run the python script as root

 2. select and Valid AppImage file